travel

 Important events to watch:

-People and their historic houses tells us more about their culture, this theme will be central to the World Interiors Event 2013 “Past, Present and Future of Interiors”
+Individuals and their historic homes reveal more about a culture’s history.
+This theme will be essential to the World Interiors Event 2013.
+The exhibition is titled “Past, Present, andFuture of Interiors.”

-Note: Featured image source Chinatown Den Haag copyright ©Arnhem.nl
+Note: Featured image source: Chinatown Den Haag, copyright: ©Arnhem.nl

 Tropical thunderstorms